QeelinDarly/Datacleaning/README.md

-# Datawash
+# Datacleaning
-datawash tools for Business analysis
+datacleaning tools for Business analysis

 This program is made for Vicky's work.
 You can use it, too.